LibrariesHacked/public-libraries-activity-dataset/src/content/events-attendance.md

-We can plot events and attendance over time in a single chart to see how they relate to each other.
+Events are separated into physical and virtual events.
+These charts show the split of the count of events held, and attendance of thoe events by each type per month.
+It can be interesting to see how the events and attendance change over time, and whether the trend of attendance is similar to that of events held.